ABCxFF/diepcustom/README.md

 Consult `src/config.ts` for configuration, and `package.json` for environ variable setup.

+## Discord Chat

+For support or discussion, please join our [online Discord chat](https://discord.gg/SyxWdxgHnT).

 ## Contribution

 All issues should be relate to critical bugs, stat related inconsistencies, or undefined or misdefined behavior.

-All pull requests should be made to fix such related issues.
+All pull requests should be made to address these issues.

 ## License